sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-ec2-configure.rst

 AWS S3 Configurations
 ==================

-Fire Insights enable you to configure with S3 running on ec2 instance using IAM role.
+Fire Insights enables you to configure with S3 running on EC2 instance using IAM role.

-Following steps are required to create a role for S3 bucket access and attach the role to ec2 instance on which Fire is running.
+Following steps are required to create a role for S3 bucket access and attach the role to EC2 instance on which Fire is running:

 1. Create a Role: